 1. Please submit 3-5 letters of reference that indicate strong local support for the program and the agency's ability to implement it as described in the application.

-Please see the attached letters of support for HCWC and our Family Violence Program.
+Please see attached letters of support for HCWC and our Child Abuse Program

 2. How is the Board of Directors selected?